HR-CMGT/PRG01-2025-2026/lessen/les5.md

-# Les 5: Functies met Parameters en Probleemoplossend Denken
+# Les 5: Functies met Parameters

 > Who's the (wo)man with the master plan